Taraneh Javanbakht: Poetry and painting

 Javanbakth has published nine volumes of poetry with publishers, such as Arvin and Novin Pajhoohesh publishers in Iran.
 Her first volume was called Iranian Songs in Seven Languages and she wrote poems in Persian, Turkish, Arabic, English, French, German and Russian for it.
 Her poetry has been published in several journals.
-Javanbakht's artwork is significant part of her practice and been exhibited in Canada.
+Javanbakht's artwork is a significant part of her practice and been exhibited in Canada.

-Activism
+Activism and politics

 Javanbakht has written widely about women's rights and human rights, with particular reference to the Middle East.
 She is a proponent of the idea that women should embrace polymathy in order to advance the struggle for women's rights, in particular being able to think and work in several languages.
 She spoke out in support of Shirin Ebadi, as a potential president for Iran in 2009.
 She also writes about human rights in Iran and believes that cultural and intellectual growth advances and empathy and understanding of humanity.

+Javanbakht was nominated as the People's Party of Canada candidate for the riding of Rimouski—La Matapédia in the 2025 Canadian federal election.